EnterpriseDB/tpa/RELNOTES.md

   (Existing clusters are unaffected by this change)

-- Remove support for the unused lxd and vagrant platforms
+- Remove support for the unused LXD and Vagrant platforms

   (VMs provisioned with Vagrant can still be used as bare instances in TPAexec if required; existing Vagrantfiles will also continue to work)